Skip to content

 static void Main(string[] args) {

-List<double> elements;
+List<double> éléments;

 // number of elements

-// Display unsorted list
+// display unsorted list

-// Linear search in the unsorted list
+// Linear search in unsorted list

-// Sort the list
+// list sorting

-// Display sorted list
+// sorted list display

-// Binary search in the sorted list
+// Dichotomous search in sorted list

 }

-// Enter values from the elements list
+// enter values for the items list

-// elements: reference to the list created by the method
+// elements: reference to the list created by the

-static void Enter(out List<double> elements) {
+static void Saisie(out List<double> éléments) {

 ...

-// Initially, the list is empty
+// initially, the list is empty

-elements = new List<double>();
+éléments = new List<double>();

-while (!finished) {
+while (!terminé) {

 ...